How to use Costco to find great travel packages

-And folks who already have elite status usually do NOT receive the perks unless they book directly with the hotel chain.
+And folks who already have elite status usually don’t receive the perks unless they book directly with the hotel chain.
 This isn’t an issue if your vacation package includes a stay at a boutique hotel without a loyalty program.

-To see the potential savings and perks you can get with Costco Travel, I researched vacation packages to 3 destinations.
-Here’s what I found!
+To see the potential savings and perks you can get with Costco Travel, I researched vacation packages to three destinations.
+Here’s what I found:

-I searched a Costco Travel vacation package to Disney World for 2 adults and 2 children under age 12.
+I searched a Costco Travel vacation package to Disney World for two adults and two children.
 The sample package includes round-trip, non-stop airfare from Chicago to Orlando and:

 - 5-nights at Walt Disney World Swan Resort

-- Four, 5-day Magic Your Way tickets with Park Hopper option
+- Four, 5-day ticket with Park Hopper option

 - Room upgrade